k2view-academy/K2View-Academy/articles/04_fabric_studio/25_web_data_explorer.md

 # DB Interface Explorer

-DB Interface Explorer View lets you exploring the project's data source - the DB interfaces, as well as Fabric, and make actions along the Studio editors.
+DB Interface Explorer View lets you explore the project's data source (the DB interfaces), as well as Fabric, and carry out actions using the Studio editors.

 To bring up this view, select the DB Interface Explorer <img src="images/web/datasource_explorer.png" style="zoom:67%;" /> icon in the **Activity Bar** on the side of Web Studio.